Abir-Ashab/Mitre-Dataset/docs/ELK setup.md

 2. Add the path of Wireshark (e.g, C:\Program Files\Wireshark`) in the environment variable

 #### **Step 8: Setup Activity Watch**
-1. Download Wireshark from here [activity watch]([https://www.wireshark.org/download.html](https://chromewebstore.google.com/detail/activitywatch-web-watcher/nglaklhklhcoonedhgnpgddginnjdadi))
+1. Download activity watch from here [activity watch](https://chromewebstore.google.com/detail/activitywatch-web-watcher/nglaklhklhcoonedhgnpgddginnjdadi))
 2. Click and run the `aw-qt.exe` file.
 3. Go to [timeline](http://localhost:5600/#/timeline) if you want to see the browser log.